A guide to meeting minutes: when, why and how to take minutes

 What are meeting minutes?

-Meeting minutes are universally recognised as a record of the decisions and decision-making process made during meetings and are typically recorded by a secretary or other designated employee.
-Meeting minutes, in particular those of the Board of Directors, are also recognised in courts and by auditors as legal documents.
-In many instances if a company needs to go to court to defend or deny a position, the court will rely on meeting minutes.
-If a decision made by the company was not recorded in the meeting minutes, it can be considered evidence in court as if it did not take place.
+But what are meeting minutes?
+Meeting minutes are universally recognised as a record of the decisions made, and the decision-making process, in formal meetings, and are typically recorded by a secretary or another designated employee.
+Meeting minutes, in particular those of the Executive Committee and the Board of Directors, are also recognised in courts and by auditors as legal documents.
+In many instances, if a company needs to go to court to defend or deny a position, the court will rely on meeting minutes.
+If a decision made by a company is not recorded in the meeting minutes, it can be considered as evidence in court that it did not take place at all.

 When to take minutes?

-For instance, in France, the official recommendation of the IFA, the Institut Français des Administrateurs, is to formalise meeting minutes of the Board.
-ICSA, the Governance Institute, on the other hand, defines Board meetings specifically as the "highest form of internal decision-making of an organisation."
-According to this definition, meeting minutes are considered the most accurate internal record of those meetings for that individual organisation, and not recorded explicitly for the interpretation by a third-party.
+For instance, in France, the official recommendation of the IFA, the Institut Français des Administrateurs, is to formalise meeting minutes of the Board.1 ICSA, the Governance Institute, on the other hand, defines Board meetings specifically as the "highest form of internal decision-making of an organisation.”2 According to these definitions, meeting minutes are considered the most accurate internal record of those meetings for that individual organisation, and not recorded explicitly for the interpretation by a third-party.